Parm-2108/ATM-INTERFACE/README.md

 # ATM-INTERFACE
-Here is java code for atm iinterface
+Here is java code for atm interface